-Net worth is essentially how much money you would have if you sold everything you owned and paid off all your debt.
+Net worth is essentially how much money you would have if you sold everything you owned and paid off the entirety of your debt.

-Technically, the formula is, “Assets — Liabilities = Net Worth.”
+The formula to calculate your net worth is: “Assets — Liabilities = Net Worth.”

-If the resulting number is negative, then you owe more money than your assets are worth, and you have a negative net worth.
-If you have a negative net worth, don’t freak out.
-You can work to change that negative number into a positive, growing your net worth over time.
+If the resulting number is negative, then you owe more money than the value of your assets, and thus you have a negative net worth.
+If this is the case, don’t freak out.
+You can work toward a positive net worth by continuing to pay off your debts while growing your assets.

 Examples of Assets

 Assets are items that have value.
 While technically a T-shirt could be considered an asset because you could sell it for a quarter at a garage sale, most people count only larger items — namely investments, property holdings, and any financial accounts in your name.

 Personally, the smallest items my wife and I include in calculating our net worth are our cars, but some people don’t even include those in their totals.

 We also include real estate we own, all bank accounts, investment accounts, and other monetary accounts or cash we may have on hand.

 Liabilities are debts that you owe.
 When it comes to liabilities, my wife and I list everything we owe, no matter how small it may be.
 We include items like our mortgages, tax debt, car loans, credit card debt, personal loans, loans from friends or family members, and even late bills that need to be paid.

 Settle Your Debt — Get Your Free Consultation Here >>